ElanMedoff/personal-site/README.md

 # elanmed.dev

-mostly a blog, partially a personal website
+mostly a blog, partly a personal website

 ### :warning: work in progress! :warning: